Fantasy Island (M People song): Airplay

 The single was serviced to radio 1 November 1997, three weeks before physical release., half the length of time that Just for you was serviced to radio.
 It entered the Airplay chart at number 55 while previous single Just for You still had enormous support charting that week at number 8 following its three-week sojourn atop the chart.
 Radio was quick to follow up on M People's return and the single soared to 21 the following week to 12 prior to release.
 It then peaked at number 8 while the single charted at 33, reflecting the same situation as Love Rendezvous from Bizarre Fruit II (1995).
 Radio support for the song continued despite its lower chart position helping the single to consistently maintain its level of sales.

 The single became their 16th consecutive Top 40 hit and their 11th consecutive Top 10 Airplay Hit.

 Music video

-The music video of "Fantasy Island" was directed by Matt Broadley.
+The music video for "Fantasy Island" was directed by Swedish-based director Matt Broadley.
 The four main members of the band plus, Sarah Brown and Paul Johnson on backing vocals, and Snake Davis on sax play and sing along to the song on a large rotating platform.
 Heather dressed in a long yellow dress is in the fore and the band perform around her.
 As the stage rotates, clouds move around the perimeter and various ethnic minorities and types act out the lyrical content of the song; children are playing, a punk communicates to the wider world on his laptop and various people jump into the clouds and the unknown, while all this goes on, M People continue to rotate like the globe, surrounded by a sky-blue coloured effect and Heather sings with her arms outstretched dancing along to the happy vibe.